Paul H. O'Neill

-Paul Henry O'Neill (December 4, 1935 – April 18, 2020) was an American businessman and government official who served as the 72nd United States secretary of the treasury for part of President George W. Bush's first term, from January 2001 to December 2002.
-He was fired in December 2002 for his public disagreement with the administration.
-Prior to his term as secretary of the treasury, O'Neill was chairman and CEO of industrial giant Alcoa and chairman of the RAND Corporation.
+Paul Henry O'Neill (December 4, 1935 – April 18, 2020) was an American businessman and government official who served as the 72nd United States secretary of the treasury for part of President George W. Bush's first term, from January 2001 until his resignation in December 2002.
+Prior to his term as Secretary, O'Neill was chairman and CEO of industrial giant Alcoa and chairman of the RAND Corporation.

 Early life and education

 O'Neill was born in St. Louis, Missouri, the son of Gaynald Elsie (née Irvin) and John Paul O'Neill, an army sergeant.
 His father claimed that he was from Scotland and that he did not know where his family was anymore.
-A long time after his death, however, Paul discovered that he was actually from Netherlands and was originally named Piet Kalfsterman, though it is not known why he lied to his family about his background.
+A long time after his death, however, Paul discovered that he was actually from the Netherlands and was originally named Piet Kalfsterman; it is not known why his father lied to his family about his background.

 Due to his father's transfers, the family had to change residences often.
 They lived in Illinois, Hawaii, New Mexico and Alaska.
 As a teenager, Paul worked part-time jobs including as a paperboy and as a clerk at a convenience store.
 He graduated from Anchorage High School in Anchorage, Alaska in 1954.
-He lived on the military base there with his parents.
-He received a Bachelor of Arts degree in economics from California State University, Fresno, studied economics at Claremont Graduate University in 1961, and received a Master of Public Administration from Indiana University.
+While in Alaska, he lived with his parents on Fort Richardson, a military base in Anchorage.
+He received a Bachelor of Arts degree in economics from California State University, Fresno, studied economics at Claremont Graduate University in 1961, and received a Master of Public Administration from Indiana University Bloomington, from a school renamed in his honor, the Paul H. O'Neill School of Public and Environmental Affairs.